kgrid-objects/example-collection/docs/readme.md

 fcrepo container is destroyed.

-You can run rhe fcrepo and keep it running via the ```npm start```  command.
+You can run the fcrepo and keep it running via the ```npm start```  command.
 This starts up the fcrepo at http://localhost:8080/fcrepo/rest/.
 You can run the postman test via the
 Postman app or via newman ```npm run postman```